asolomon15/at-interviews-helloworld/README.md

 [Helm](https://helm.sh)

 # AWS Console Access
-You should have received a username and (temporary) password from HR.
+You should have received a username and (temporary) password from the hiring manager.
 With that, you can log into the [AWS Console](at-interviews.signin.aws.amazon.com/) and take a look around, if you are so inclined.

 # AWS API Access
 Presuming you're on a Linux or MacOS machine, you can create/edit the file `~/.aws/credentials`.
 Add a new section similar to the following, substituting the example values for the ones shared by HR: